Canon EOS-1N

 The EOS-1N is a 35mm single lens reflex (SLR) camera body produced by Canon.
-It was announced by Canon in 1994, and was the professional model in the range, superseding the original EOS-1.
-The camera was itself superseded by the EOS-1v in 2000.
+It was announced by Canon in 1994, and was the professional model in the range, superseding the original Canon EOS-1.
+The camera was itself superseded by the EOS-1V in 2000.

 The original EOS-1 had been launched in 1989, two years after the company had introduced their new EOS autofocus system.
 It was the company's first professional-level EOS camera and was aimed at the same photographers who had used Canon's highly regarded, manual focus professional FD mount SLRs, such as the Canon New F-1 and the Canon T90.
 On a physical level the EOS-1 resembled the T90, which had been designed for Canon by Luigi Colani.
-The EOS-1N was a revision of the EOS-1, with five autofocus points spread across the frame rather than a single centrally-mounted autofocus point, plus more effective weather sealing, a wider exposure range, and numerous other improvements.
+The EOS-1N was a revision of the EOS-1, with five autofocus points spread across the frame rather than a single centrally mounted autofocus point, plus more effective weather sealing, a wider exposure range, and numerous other improvements.
 In common with the EOS-1, the 1N used Canon's A-TTL automatic flash system, and does not support the more modern E-TTL.